coosalodge/history-book/contents/timeline.md

 ## 1954
 * Cherokee hosts the Area 5-A Conference at Camp Indian Valley.
 * Paul Bannon (Cherokee) is elected as the Area 5-A Chief.
+* Paul Bannon (Cherokee) is elected as the National Vice Chief.

 ## 1955
 * Kaskanampo Lodge hosts the Area 5-B Conference at Camp Westmoreland.